An Introduction to Neural Data Compression: Invertible flows and other models

 \textbf{Normalizing Flows.} Although \textit{continuous} normalizing flows do not lend themselves directly to lossless compression, local bits-back coding \cite{ho2019compression} allows lossless compression of finely quantized continuous data, with a code length close to the negative log data density up to a constant dependent on the quantization precision.
 The same method also allows losslessly compressing discrete data using a flow trained on the dequantization objective (e.g., the LHS of Eq.~\ref{eq:continuou-ll-rate-ub}).
 By contrast, \textit{discrete normalizing flows} \cite{hoogeboom2019integer}\cite{tran2019discrete} directly model integer-valued data and support lossless compression.
 Such a flow learns a bijection $f$ to map data to an integer latent space, where a factorized prior is assumed; the given data $\x$ can then be compressed by simply entropy-coding its latent representation $f(\x)$, and decompressed using $f^{-1}$.
 This can be viewed as bits-back coding with a deterministic $q$.

 \textbf{Other Models.} New types of generative models continue to be explored for lossless compression, aiming to achieve greater modeling power (hence better compression rate), while reducing computational demands.
-Promising recent examples include probabilistic circuits~\cite{liu2021lossless}, which offer fast encoding/decoding time and lightweight models, and discrete diffusion models~\cite{sohl2015deep}\cite{hoogeboom2021autoregressive}, which offer parallel encoding/decoding and improved single-image compression rate.
+For example, discrete diffusion models~\cite{sohl2015deep}\cite{hoogeboom2021autoregressive} offer parallel encoding/decoding and improved single-image compression rate.
+Furthermore, Probabilistic Circuits~\cite{peharz2020einsum} offer lightweight models and enable exact likelihood evaluation and efficient marginalization. \citeauthor{liu2021lossless} \cite{liu2021lossless} recently showed that this property makes them a compelling model for lossless compression.
+By proposing efficient en- and decoding algorithms, \citeauthor{liu2021lossless} achieved quasi-linear time complexity in the data dimension, resulting in an order of magnitude faster (de-)compression speed than available integer discrete flows or bits-back coding implementations.

-\section{Lossy compression}
+\chapter{Lossy Compression}

 In the following we review neural \textit{lossy} compression, that is, compression with imperfect data reconstruction.
-After a brief introduction, we discuss basic theoretical background (Section~\ref{sec:lossy-background}), neural lossy compression (Section~\ref{sec:neural-lossy-compression}), perceptual losses (Section~\ref{sec:perceptual-losses}), compression without quanization (Section~\ref{sec:compression-without-quantization}), and video compression (Section~\ref{sec:video-compression}).
+When working with continuous data, such as an analogue signal, lossy compression is necessary, as it is impossible to losslessly store real values with a finite number of bits.
+In other cases, a lossy reconstruction is often also sufficient, and the flexibility to discard ``irrelevant'' information allows us to achieve a far lower bit-rate than possible with lossless compression.
+Lossy compression algorithms for digital media, such as audio, images, and video, routinely obtain an order of magnitude or more bit-rate savings than their lossless counterparts, without noticeable loss of quality to the end users.